djhardcore007/Ethicsbot/topic_modeling/README.md

 We adopted the [python3 implementation](https://github.com/harpaj/Unsupervised-Aspect-Extraction) forked from [original codes](https://github.com/ruidan/Unsupervised-Aspect-Extraction).

-## results
+## Results

-num_aspect is set to 14, which outputs 14 clusters of topics, which are supposed to be equally weighted.
-Yet topics are sorted by weights in each aspect.
+num_aspect is set to 14, which outputs equally weighted 14 clusters of topics.
+Yet topics are sorted by weights in each topic.
 Results after 5 epochs:

 Aspect 0: parties, celebrations